Chapter Twenty-Two: Tools for Enterprise Performance Evaluation

 Once again, debits reflect unfavorable variances, and vice versa.
 Such variance amounts are generally reported as decreases (unfavorable) or increases (favorable) in income, with the standard cost going to the Work in Process Inventory account.

-The following diagram shows the impact within the general ledger accounts.
+The following diagram shows the impact within the general ledger accounts:

 Variance analysis should also be performed to evaluate spending and utilization for factory overhead.
 Overhead variances are a bit more challenging to calculate and evaluate.
 As a result, the techniques for factory overhead evaluation vary considerably from company to company.
 To begin, recall that overhead has both variable and fixed components (unlike direct labor and direct material that are exclusively variable in nature).
 The variable components may consist of items like indirect material, indirect labor, and factory supplies.
 Fixed factory overhead might include rent, depreciation, insurance, maintenance, and so forth.
-Because variable and fixed costs behave in a completely different fashion, it stands to reason that proper evaluation of variances between expected and actual overhead costs must take into account the intrinsic cost behavior.
+Because variable and fixed costs behave in a completely different manner, it stands to reason that proper evaluation of variances between expected and actual overhead costs must take into account the intrinsic cost behavior.
 As a result, variance analysis for overhead is split between variances related to variable overhead and variances related to fixed overhead.

 The cost behavior for variable factory overhead is not unlike direct material and direct labor, and the variance analysis is quite similar.
 The goal will be to account for the total “actual” variable overhead by applying: (1) the “standard” amount to work in process and (2) the “difference” to appropriate variance accounts.